abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 behavior, it doesn’t always feel like it’s coming from a wish for happiness.
 It can be like that for all of us, so we cultivate mettā as an antidote.
-We turn our awareness toward mettā, and eventually we may have a deeper insight: *Actually, I really do want to be happy and my heart genuinely wants that freedom.* The greatest freedom we can experience is not the freedom of letting ourselves do what we want out in the world.
+We turn our awareness toward mettā, and eventually we may have a deeper insight: *Actually, I really do want to be happy, and my heart genuinely wants that freedom.* The greatest freedom we can experience is not the freedom of letting ourselves do what we want out in the world.
 The Buddha says that freedom in its highest form is